openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * `credential_definition`: OPTIONAL.
 Object containing a detailed description of the Credential consisting of the following parameter:
   * `type`: OPTIONAL.
 Array as defined in (#server-metadata-jwt-vc-json).
 This claim contains the type values the Wallet requests authorization for at the Credential Issuer.
 It MUST be present if the claim `format` is present in the root of the authorization details object.
 It MUST not be present otherwise.
   * `credentialSubject`: OPTIONAL.
-A claims description as defined in (#claims-description), excluding the `display` and `value_type` parameters.
+An array of claims description objects as defined in (#claims-description), excluding the `display` and `value_type` parameters.
 The `mandatory` parameter here is used by the Wallet to indicate to the Issuer that it only accepts Credential(s) issued with those claim(s).

 The following is a non-normative example of an authorization details object with Credential format `jwt_vc_json`: